LanhangYe/homepage/index.md

 ## About Me

   **Lanhang Ye** obtained his Ph.D. degree from **Nagoya University** (NU), Japan, in 2019.
-His primary research interest concentrates on the study of **_traffic systems integrating emerging automotive technologies_**.
+His primary research interest concentrates on the study of **_traffic systems integrating emerging mobility technologies_**.
 He focuses on developing microscopic traffic flow models that incorporate these technologies to model potential future scenarios, evaluating the potential impact of these technologies on future traffic systems, providing management recommendations for their better integration into the current traffic system, and exploring traffic flow theory in the era of Connected and Automated Vehicles.
 Currently, he works as a researcher at the Institute of Materials and Systems for Sustainability at Nagoya University, Japan.

 ## Research Interests